NuclearMonk/CC-Vault/documentation.md

 ##  Catalyst
 - Size `integer` The size of the Catalyst
 - Modifiers `string[]` The resource Locations of the added vault effects eg: "the_vault:challenger_stack"

+##  charm
+Optional fields are populated only if the charm is identified
+- Identified `boolean` Is the charm Identified
+- God `?string` optional,The God associated with the charm
+- Uses `?integer` optional,The number of uses left in the charm
+- Preffixes ?[ValueModifier](#valuemodifier)[] optional, The Preffixes on the Charm